Does Kaiser Permanente Cover Drug and Alcohol Addiction Treatment?

 Kaiser Permanente’s plans are mainly health maintenance organization (HMO) plans, which means that you must see providers that are in-network for treatment to be covered.3,7 Inpatient treatment, where you stay at the facility while receiving treatment, may be covered depending on your plan and individual needs, although the length of treatment that is covered can vary.
 Kaiser Permanente doesn’t require any referrals for mental health treatment, although you may need prior authorization before starting treatment.8

-Kaiser Permanente Insurance for Outpatient Rehab
+Does Kaiser Permanente Insurance cover Outpatient Addiction Treatment?

 Outpatient treatment is provided in a clinic or office-based setting, so you can receive care while still participating in your usual daily activities, such as attending school, going to work, and handling responsibilities at home.
 Outpatient services may be covered by your Kaiser Permanente insurance plan, depending on your benefits and individual needs.
 HMO plans require you to seek care from an in-network provider for treatment to be covered.3,7 You won’t need to obtain a referral for any type of mental health treatment, but you may need to get prior authorization before beginning treatment.8